 Former Foreign Minister and Former Minister for International Trade and European Affairs of Italy

 Emma Bonino is a former Italian Foreign Minister.
 She also served as Vice President of the Senate (2008-13) and as Minister for International Trade and European Affairs (2006-08).
 She was a member of the Italian or European Parliament continuously since 1976, except when serving as European Commissioner for humanitarian aid, fisheries, and consumer policy (1995-99).
 A former Chief Observer of the EU electoral missions in Ecuador and Afghanistan, she was nominated ‘European Personality of the Year’ in 1996.
 During her career, she has conducted several international human rights campaigns, among the most successful – on the legalisation of abortion, the ‘Stop FGM’ campaign to ban Female Genital Mutilation, and for the establishment of the International Criminal Court.

 Joschka Fischer is a German politician of the Alliance ’90/The Greens.
 He served as Foreign Minister and as Vice-Chancellor of Germany in the cabinet of Gerhard Schröder from 1998 to 2005.
 He was a senior fellow at the Liechtenstein Institute on Self-Determination and visiting professor at Woodrow Wilson School of Public and International Affairs at Princeton University.
 Since 2008, Fischer has been Senior Strategic Counsel at Albright Stonebridge Group.

-Chair of Girls Not Brides – The Global Partnership to End Child Marriage
+Global Champion, Girls Not Brides – The Global Partnership to End Child Marriage